pgRouting/pgrouting/doc/src/migration.rst

 * Does not autodetect if ``reverse_cost`` column exist.

-  * User must be carefull to match the existance of the column with the value of ``has_rcost`` parameter.
+  * User must be careful to match the existence of the column with the value of ``has_rcost`` parameter.

 * The restrictions inner query is optional.